 Sweden is developing several technologies to help obtain 100% of its energy from renewable and recycled sources.
 Cities in the country have pledged to reduce the collective greenhouse gas emissions.
 Authorities have constructed passive houses to reduce energy consumption.
 These spaces are low-energy residences that utilise heat energy from human activities, electrical appliances and sunlight to power themselves; an extremely sustainable alternative.

 Stockholm Central Station is a passive building that captures the body heat from over 250,000 daily commuters.
 The country also wants to completely eradicate the use of fossil fuel by 2020.
-Sweden and its neighbouring countries have teamed up and taken responsibility to protect the Baltic Sea as well as its ecosystem.
+Sweden and its neighbouring countries have teamed up and taken the responsibility to protect the Baltic Sea as well as its ecosystem.

 Iceland takes environment conservation extremely seriously and has been at the forefront when it comes to implementing eco-friendly programs.
 Renewable sources like geothermal landscapes are used for the production of electricity and heat.
 81% of Iceland’s primary energy needs are met through this.
 Ocean pollution is kept at bay owing to sustainable fishing practices, ensuring the waters remain clean.